 In the human body, there are two types of cholesterol.
 They are LDL (low-density lipoprotein) and HDL (high-density lipoprotein), or bad and good cholesterol, respectively.
 While LDL is linked to heart disease, HDL can help reduce the same.
 Eating eggs helps raise the good cholesterol levels in your body, while not changing the amount of LDL cholesterol for the majority.
 In fact, as per a study, 2 eggs a day for 6 weeks can increase HDL levels by up to 10%.

-Eating right is definitely a priority, and if your diet allows for it, egg should be a part of your meals.
+Eating right is definitely a priority, and if your diet allows for it, the egg should be a part of your meals.
 If not just for the nutritional value of egg, you can also incorporate it easily into many recipes for taste.
-Apart from egg preparations such as omelettes, fried eggs, boiled eggs or poached eggs, you can add eggs in soups, fried rice, biryanis, sandwiches, curries, and more.
+Apart from egg preparations such as omelets, fried eggs, boiled eggs, or poached eggs, you can add eggs in soups, fried rice, biryanis, sandwiches, curries, and more.

 However, you may have valid questions pertaining to whether a boiled egg benefits you in the same way a fried egg does, or if a boiled egg nutrition chart reads the same as that of a poached or scrambled egg.
 The answer is that there are certain differences and if you have doubts about how your daily intake may affect existing conditions you may suffer from, your best bet is to consult a dietician.

-This is easily done with the Bajaj Finserv Health app.
-This app helps you find healthcare professionals in your vicinity, book appointments online, maintain digital records, and opt for telemedicine services.
-You can also track important vitals and keep tabs on your health in a simpler manner using the app.
-To take advantage of all these features and more, download it today for free from Google Play or the Apple App Store, and ensure that egg forms a part of your diet!
+This is easily done with the healthcare platform provided by Bajaj Finserv Health.
+It helps you find healthcare professionals in your vicinity, book appointments online, maintain digital records, and opt for telemedicine services.
+You can also track important vitals and keep tabs on your health in a simpler manner.
+To begin your journey towards a healthier life, take advantage of these features and ensure that egg forms a part of your diet!